 Domain Approach

 Table 1, presents the indicators in implication from domain perspective.
-From domain analysis perspective, all the indicators are categorized into 11 themes predefined in the study, whereas 3 themes for indicators were emerged during interview from stakeholder.
+From domain analysis perspective, all the indicators are categorized into 11 themes pre-defined in the study, whereas 3 themes for indicators are emerged during interview from stakeholder.